British Australian Oil Company: History of operation, technology, and products

 Work on building the works at Murrurundi began in August 1910.
 In early 1912, the company remained optimistic; crude oil production had started later than originally planned, but nonetheless had commenced in October 1911, and products were in the market ahead of the date given in the prospectus.
-In April 1912, fifty tons of fuel oil was sold to the Royal Australian Navy to trial its suitability on the destroyer HMAS Parramatta.In November 1912, the company made a successful issue of debentures and raised £150,000.
+In April 1912, fifty tons of fuel oil was sold to the Royal Australian Navy to trial its suitability on the destroyer HMAS Parramatta.

+In November 1912, the company made a successful issue of debentures and raised £150,000.
 The money was to be used to increase the number of retorts, by adding two more benches of retorts, with the intention being to treble the production of crude oil.
 However, the company’s managing director visited Australia, in mid 1913, and provided a pessimistic report to shareholders of the shale reserves and future prospects.
 The company was to claim that it had been severely impacted by a strike of its workers at Mount Temi and Murrurundi, in February 1913, which had resulted in the retorts needing to be stopped and allowed to cool.
-The type of retort design used at Murrurundi, 'Young and Fyfe', had a lower efficiency and higher operating cost than its contemporary, the 'Pumpherson retort.'
+The industrial trouble resulted to a large extent from disagreement between various unions, a demarcation dispute, rather than a dispute between unions and management.The type of vertical retort design used at Murrurundi, 'Young and Fyfe', had a lower efficiency and higher operating cost than its contemporary, the 'Pumpherson retort.'
+A small quantity of coal was needed for initial process heating at the refinery and to initiate the pyrolisis reaction in each retort; the company did not have its own coal mine, but the refinery and retorts were well-located to be supplied with coal by rail.

 By mid 1913, British Australian Oil had produced nearly 2,000,000 gallons of oil and its product range included, "Benzoline, motor spirit, benzine, heavy naphtha, "Argollte" first-grade kerosene, "Temillto" second-grade kerosene, Pintsch gas-making kerosene, light gas oil, fuel oil, Diesel engine oil, light lubricating oil, medium lubricating oil, heavy lubricating oil, cylinder oil, still grease, axle grease, compounded lubricating oils, wood preserving oil, paraffin wax, sulphate of ammonia."
 The company used the brand name "Radix" for its motor spirit, which was among the earliest petrol car engine fuel produced commercially in Australia.

 By October 1914, the expansion was complete, and once again there was optimism that profitable operation would be achieved.
 Ominously, it was foreshadowed that £20,000 to £50,000 more in capital may be needed.
 The workforce associated with the company's operations saw Murrurundi's population peak, around 1914.
 There was a small settlement, of company-owned cottages, near the Mount Temi mine site, where there was a provisional school from 1911 to 1915.